lwq1023999/Comparison-of-Clustering-Methods/README.md

 ## Clustering Algorithms

 ### K-Means
-K-Means is a partition-based clustering algorithm that groups data points into clusters by minimising the within-cluster variance.
+K-Means is a partition-based clustering algorithm that groups data points into clusters by minimizing the within-cluster variance.

 ### DBSCAN
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a density-based clustering method that identifies clusters based on regions of high data density and detects noise points.